Last Updated on

 Contents

-Shin splints is a very common complaint among the runners.
+Shin splints are a very common complaint among the runners.
 It is basically a pain along the front edge and inside of the shin.

 You can suffer from shin splints in two regions namely, anterior shin splints and posterior shin splints.
 It leads to dull and aching pain in the front part of the lower leg.